sto3014/LREditionDetails/README.md

 # LREditionDetails

 ---
-This plug-in provides metadata for editions.
+This plug-in provides metadata for print editions.

 ## Features

 ---

 * Set source tag by the photo ID
-* Provide tags for editions
+* Provide tags for print editions

-## Requirements

----

 ## Installation